The Dirt Divas

 You are invited to join us on our weekly rides.
 Our goal is to provide a non-threatening environment for women of all skill levels to learn the joy of mountain biking.
 As a growing community of riders, we offer encouragement, fun, local rides, destination rides, opportunities to race and skill development plus an opportunity to give back to the community through trail advocacy.
 We call ourselves the “Dirt Divas — soft skin, hard core”.

-JOIN us every Wednesday evening for our Social mountain bike rides and on Tuesday evenings for our social road rides.
+JOIN us every Wednesday evening for our Social mountain bike rides and on Thursday evenings for our social road rides.
 We meet at different trailheads around the Front Range.
-Not only will you learn about the trails, but on the 2nd Monday of each month you will have a chance to participate in our skills clinics.
+Not only will you learn about the trails, but each month you will have a chance to participate in our skills clinics.
 Wednesday evening is our weekly social mountain bike ride for all levels of riders from beginner to pro.
 We meet at 5:30 pm and ride til dark.
 ALL LEVELS AND ABILITIES ARE WELCOME.
 We have a no drop policy — NO ONE gets left behind!
 Please note that if you have never ridden on singletrack before, we highly encourage you to take our skills clinic before riding with the group.
 We cannot teach you HOW to ride.

 In the fall, we change our ride days to WEEKENDS to accommodate our need for daylight.